Policy and Procedure Name:

 a.
 Loss of the

-great toe; loss beyond the interphalangeal joint is equal to the loss of the
+toe; loss beyond the interphalangeal joint is equal to the loss of the great

-granted for toes other than the great toe.
+other than the great toe.

 b.
 When there is an